paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Subsec. (d)(2).
 Pub.
 L. 113–159, § 2003(c)(1), substituted “of such plan (determined by not taking into account any adjustment of segment rates under section 430(h)(2)(C)(iv))” for “of such plan”.

 Subsec. (j)(3).
 Pub.
 L. 113–295, § 221(a)(57)(F)(i), struck out par.
-(3) which related to a special rule for plan years beginning on or after October 1, 2008, and before October 1, 2010.
+(3) which related to a special rule for plan years beginning on or after Oct.
+1, 2008, and before Oct.
+1, 2010.

 Pub.
 L. 113–295, § 221(a)(57)(E)(i), in par.
-(3) relating to application to plans which are fully funded without regard to reductions for funding balances, struck out (A) designation and heading and struck out subpars.
+(3) relating to application to plans which are fully funded without regard to reductions for funding balances, struck out subpar.
+(A) designation and heading and struck out subpars.
 (B) and (C) which related to a transition rule for plan years beginning after 2007 and before 2011 and a limitation for plan years beginning after 2008, respectively.

 Subsec. (m).
 Pub.
-L. 113–295, § 221(a)(57)(G)(i), struck out subsec. (m) which read as follows: “For purposes of this section, in the case of plan years beginning in 2008, the funding target attainment percentage for the preceding plan year may be determined using such methods of estimation as the Secretary may provide.”
+L. 113–295, § 221(a)(57)(G)(i), struck out subsec. (m).
+Text read as follows: “For purposes of this section, in the case of plan years beginning in 2008, the funding target attainment percentage for the preceding plan year may be determined using such methods of estimation as the Secretary may provide.”

 2010—Subsec. (j)(3).
 Pub.
 L. 111–192 added par.
-(3) relating to special rule for certain years.
+(3) relating to a special rule for plan years beginning on or after Oct.
+1, 2008, and before Oct.
+1, 2010.

 2008—Subsec. (b)(2).
 Pub.
 L. 110–458, § 101(c)(2)(A), substituted “section 430” for “section 303” in introductory provisions and “an adjusted funding” for “a funding” in subpar.
 (B).